johnelse/ocamlspot-helpers/readme.markdown

 * spot(buffer_name, row, col)

-This returns, as a tuple, the buffer_name, row and column number of the symbol at the specified position in the specified file.
+This returns, as a tuple, the filename, row and column number of the definition of the symbol at the specified position in the specified file.

 * get_type(buffer_name, row, col)